Sparse Channel Estimation in Wideband Systems with Geometric Sequence Decomposition: Abstract

 \section{Abstract}

-The sparsity of multipaths in wideband channel has motivated the use of compressed sensing for channel estimation.
-In this letter, we propose an entirely different approach to sparse channel estimation.
+The sparsity of multipaths in the wideband channel has motivated the use of compressed sensing for channel estimation.
+In this letter, we propose a different approach to sparse channel estimation.
 We exploit the fact that $L$ taps of channel impulse response in time domain constitute a non-orthogonal superposition of $L$ geometric sequences in frequency domain.
 This converts the channel estimation problem into the extraction of the parameters of geometric sequences.
-Notably, the proposed scheme achieves the error-free estimation of the whole bandwidth with a few pilot symbols if the excess delay is bounded to a certain value.
+Numerical results show that the proposed scheme is superior to existing algorithms in high signal-to-noise ratio (SNR) and large bandwidth conditions.